Lottie Dolls: Google Adopt a Start-Up

 Arklu was also named the winner of the "Google, girls award Adopt a Start-Up" programme in 2016.
 Eight finalists were chosen to present their company strategy to a panel of judges.
 Arklu was awarded €10,000 AdWords Credit, $20,000 Cloud Credit, and is now eligible for the Google Cloud Platform for Start-Up program.

 The "Adopt a Start-Up" Programme was created to assist companies in developing their business strategies and accelerate the growth of high-potential Start-Ups in Ireland.

 Products

 Lottie and Finn are the main characters of the Arklu line.
 Lottie changes in appearance with different hair and skin tones.
 Finn was launched in 2014, and his clothes both fit Finn and Lottie, allowing boys and girls to interchange outfits.
-New friends of Lottie, Sammi and Mia, have recently been released.
+By 2017, the Lottie and Finn brands included a range of dolls with multiple skin tones, occupations, and abilities.

-One of the most successful competitions Arklu have organised was encouraging kids to design an outfit for Lottie – resulting in the first ever commercial production of a crowd-sourced design.
-The winning design, Superhero Lottie, was produced based on the drawing by 6-year old, Lily, from Ohio, and was independently judged by the Brave Girls Alliance.
+Several Lottie dolls are based on design submissions by children.
+In a 2015 competition, Arklu encouraged kids to design an outfit for Lottie.
+The winning design, Superhero Lottie, was produced based on the drawing by a 6-year old, Lily, from Ohio, and was independently judged by the Brave Girls Alliance.